-Here, p1 is a point in a weighted tree which lies at height h1 above wt1.
-Similarly, p2 is a point in a weighted tree which lies at height h2 above wt2.
+Let p1 be a point in a weighted tree which lies at height h1 above wt1.
+Let p2 be a point in a weighted tree which lies at height h2 above wt2.
+Return the geodesic distance between p1 and p2.

-- wt1 (Union [WeightedTreeRoot, WeightedTreeChild]) A node in a weighted tree. - h1 (float) Represents a point p1 which lies h1 above wt1 in the tree, along the line segment connecting wt1 to its parent. h1 is assumed to be less than the distance between wt1 and wt1.parent; or if wt1 is a root node, h1 is assumed to be zero. - wt2 (Union [WeightedTreeRoot, WeightedTreeChild]) A node in a weighted tree.

-• h2 (float) - Represents a point p2 which lies h2 above wt2 in the tree, along the line segment connecting wt2 to its parent.
+- wt1 (Union[WeightedTreeRoot, WeightedTreeChild]) A node in a weighted tree. - h1 (float) Represents a point p1 which lies h1 above wt1 in the tree, along the line segment connecting wt1 to its parent. h1 is assumed to be less than the distance between wt1 and wt1.parent; or if wt1 is a root node, h1 is assumed to be zero. - wt2 (Union [WeightedTreeRoot, WeightedTreeChild]) A node in a weighted tree. - h2 (float) Represents a point p2 which lies h2 above wt2 in the tree, along the line segment connecting wt2 to its parent.
 Similar assumptions as for h1.